60 Chic Holiday Party Outfits That Don’t Involve a Dress

 We don’t have anything against a party dresses—there’s a reason they’re a go-to for special occasions.
 But lately, we’ve been seeing more creative ways to dress up and add fancy touches to a look without wearing an actual dress.
-Street style standouts often opt for jumpsuits, crop tops, and tuxedo pants, or fabrics like velvet and silk to give an outfit an extra je ne sais quoi that a party requires.
+Street style standouts often opt for jumpsuits, crop tops, tuxedo pants, or fabrics like velvet and silk to give an outfit an extra je ne sais quoi that a party requires.

 MORE: 50 Party-Ready Hairstyles to Try This Season

-Whether you try a velvet wide-leg jumpsuit (we’re obsessed) or a tailored two-piece suit sans shirt, going-out outfits can be just as show-stopping without a dress.
+Whether you try a velvet wide-leg jumpsuit or a tailored two-piece suit sans shirt, these outfits are just as show-stopping as a dress.
 This holiday season, we dare you to leave your favorite sparkly number on its hanger—just once—and rotate in something a little different.
 Ahead, get all the street style and shopping ideas you need to dress to the nines for any seasonal soirée.